 Clear Your Mental Clutter with a Brain Dump

 Not long ago we came back home after a one-month vacation.
-The experience was valuable to us and we all enjoyed quality time together as a family.
+It was a memorable experience and we all enjoyed quality time together as a family.

-Coming back after the vacation, there were a lot of things pending to do—my work, my daughter’s activities, running errands, doing chores, etc.
+Coming back after the vacation, many things were pending to do—my work, my daughter’s activities, running errands, doing chores, etc.

-What I want to say is there were millions of thoughts floating around in my brain at that time.
+I want to say that millions of thoughts were floating around in my brain.
 I started feeling overwhelmed.
-I knew the mental clutter just killing my focus.
+I knew the mental clutter was killing my focus.
 I wanted to clear my mind and regain my focus.

 I wanted to free up my mental space.
 While you guys do spring-clean the house, I felt like I was urged to spring-clean my mind too.